build — Build Image from System Description

 It can be run locally or deployed to a cloud environment.

-uses the image building command line tool
+machinery uses the image building command line tool

 KIWI to perform the actual build.
 KIWI